-About 3 to 5 percent of colon cancers are caused by Lynch syndrome.
-A complicating factor, Baloun said, is that Lynch syndrome doesn’t present with warning signs.
+About 3 to 5% of colon cancers are caused by Lynch syndrome.
+A complicating factor, Dr. Baloun said, is that Lynch syndrome doesn’t show warning signs.
 Its early identification isn’t indicated through a high-tech test.
 It requires a dialogue.

 “It’s all about a good conversation and a good history,” he said.
 “When seeing your primary care doctor, talk about if you have a family history of cancer.
 It all starts with the awareness of your family history and making sure that’s shared with your physician.”

 Genetic testing may be suggested if a patient has: